olcf/foundational_hpc_skills/intro_to_python/README.md

 Saving a function's result to a variable is helpful for when you may need the result at a later time in your code.

-> Note: Alternatively, you could do `print( sum_var(3,5) )` to accomplish the same task in "Example 2" without having to set a new variable.
+> Note: Alternatively, you could do `print( sum_var(3,5) )` to accomplish the same task in "Example 8.2" without having to set a new variable.

 It was a long and bumpy ride (especially those last two sections), but you finally reached the end of the walkthrough.
 Congratulations!
+We did not cover everything there is to know about Python (there is a lot!), but you should now have some basic foundation in Python programming.
+One of my favorite topics we did not cover is "user input", where Python prompts the user to type in things as the code is running -- this can be used to quickly test different values for the same variable in a program, for instance, without having to manually change the code in the program itself.
+A short tutorial covering this functionality can be found here: [GeeksforGeeks Tutorial](https://www.geeksforgeeks.org/python-3-input-function/)

 This concludes all that you need to know before attempting the bonus challenges below.
 Don't be afraid to ask questions for anything covered in this guide -- we are here to help!